LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB-B.md

    public string Variety { get; set; }
    public string Winery { get; set; }
 ```

 8. Create a static method within this model named `GetWineList` that brings in the range of years, and returns `List<Wine>`.
-9. Create the internal logic to read in the file, filter the data from the given inputted range using LINQ queries and return the final filtered list of persons.
+9. Create the internal logic to read in the file, filter the data from the given inputted range using LINQ queries and return the final filtered list of wines.
 10. We will publish this website by the end of the week.
 Good Luck!